Mowhite29/Password-Vault/docs/LEGAL.md

 4. **No Warranty**
    This software is provided **"as is"**, without warranty of any kind, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, and non-infringement.

----

-## Email Handling

-- This project includes **simulated email verification and reset functionality**.
-- All email flows are non-functional in the demo and do not send real emails.
-- Any email addresses entered are not stored or transmitted beyond the local scope of the demonstration.

----

-## Security Context

-- All encryption and decryption processes occur client-side as part of a zero-knowledge design.
-- The backend does not store